 Why Should You Choose VPS?

-The million-dollar question is why should you choose VPS over shared hosting?
+The real question is why should you choose VPS over shared hosting?

 The most straightforward answer to this is the dedication of services.
 Although in VPS you get a shared server like shared hosting, your site has a dedicated share which is not affected by anything going on with other sites on the same server.